 Challenges with using tax abatements

 Local and state governments use a variety of tax-based tools to encourage development, typically in the form of an abatement.
-However, the unique structure of abatements and the high level of variability provide challenges for developers and investors.
+However, the unique structure of abatements and the high level of variability provide challenges for owners, developers and investors.

 Underwriting requirements will vary